Skip to content

 • Validate connectivity with test query/ping

-• Store client in struct for later use in poll()
+• Store client in struct for later use in poll() or start_streaming()

 Error handling:

-• Return ConnectorError::Initialization for connection failures
+• Return ConnectorError::fatal for connection or setup failures

 • Log detailed error context for debugging